sphinx-gallery/sphinx-gallery/doc/configuration.rst

 each API entry is used in are generated in the sphinx output directory under ``sg_api_usage.html``.
 See the
-`Sphinx-Gallery API usage documentation and graphs <sg_api_usage.html>`_ for example.
-In large projects, there are many modules and, since a graph of API usage is generated for each module, this can use a lot of resources so ``show_api_usage`` is set to ``'unused'`` by default.
-The unused API entries are all shown in one graph so this scales much better for large projects.
-Setting ``show_api_usage`` to ``True`` will make one graph per module showing all of the API entries connected to the example that they are used in.
-This could be helpful for making a map of which examples to look at if you want to learn about a particular module.
-Setting ``show_api_usage`` to ``False`` will not make any graphs or documentation about API usage.
+`Sphinx-Gallery API usage documentation and graphs <sg_api_usage.html>`_ for example. ``show_api_usage`` is ``False`` by default, which makes no graphs or documentation about API usage at all.

+Setting ``show_api_usage`` to ``'unused'`` documents and graphs only the unused API entries.
+They are all shown in one graph, so this scales well to large projects.
+Setting it to ``True`` additionally lists the used API entries and makes one graph per module showing all of the API entries connected to the examples that they are used in.
+This could be helpful for making a map of which examples to look at if you want to learn about a particular module, but in large projects there are many modules, and a graph per module can use a lot of resources -- prefer ``'unused'`` there.
 Note, the command-line binary ``neato`` from the ``graphviz`` C utility as well as the ``graphviz`` Python package are required for making the unused and used API entry graphs.

+The page is generated into your source directory as ``sg_api_usage.rst``, alongside the ``*.dot`` files backing its graphs.
+These are only rewritten when the API usage actually changes, so that unchanged rebuilds skip the page entirely; you will likely want to add them to your ``.gitignore``.

 .. _api_usage_ignore: